 Google Sheets features a variety of tools related to data input and validation, such as adding drop-down lists or checkboxes.
 Checkboxes allow users to select or enable options quickly, simply by clicking on the relevant checkbox.
 However, the best part is that you can use those choices to trigger other actions.
 There are many ways to integrate them into your spreadsheet processes, as checkboxes can be used with functions, filters, pivot tables, and charts.

-In this post, you will learn how to insert checkboxes in Google Sheets and how to change the default values to custom ones.
+In this guide, you will learn how to insert checkboxes in Google Sheets and how to change the default values to custom ones.
 Additionally, you will learn to combine checkboxes with other tools and functions.
 You will learn to apply conditional formatting rules based on checkbox values, as well as how to use these values with other Google Sheets functions, like COUNTIF.
 To learn more about the COUNTIF function, check out COUNTIF & COUNTIFS in Google Sheets: Formula & Examples.

 How to Insert a Checkbox in Google Sheets?